upsun/devcenter/dev/content/posts/configuring-an-autoscaler.md

 > This post follows on from the [introduction to the Upsun API]({{< ref "using-the-upsun-api.md" >}})

 {{< callout type="info" >}}
-This is a "handmade" example intended to illustrate how it's possible to leverage the API to manage your projects and vertically scale your product on demand.
+This is an example intended to illustrate how it's possible to leverage the API to manage your projects and horizontaly scale your application on demand.
-For industrial-strength load balancing and performance scaling assistance, please talk to the Upsun support team.
+If you have any feedback to make or require assistance feel free to open an issue on the related [github repositories](https://github.com/upsun/scalsun/issue) or to contact the Activation team at the following adress: activation@platform.sh.
 {{< /callout >}}

 ## Requirements: